 New Jersey is on the verge of cannabis legalization, and while not every municipality has embraced the idea, it is evident that the cannabis industry job market has a staggering potential for growth.

-In an an analysis done by New Frontier Data, it was determined that if all 50 states legalized cannabis, the federal government could create at least $131.8 billion in tax revenue over the next eight years.
+An analysis was done by New Frontier Data.
+It determined if all 50 states legalized cannabis, the federal government could receive billions in tax revenue over eight years.
 This action would also create 782,000 jobs within the first year, increasing to over one million jobs by 2025.

-New Jersey could see $300 million in annual revenue if given the opportunity to create a responsible, adult-use market, with over $20 million within the first month.
-The state will be poised to capture a significant market share of the industry as an early mover and being in the tri-state area.
+New Jersey could see $300 million in annual revenue if allowed to create a responsible, adult-use market.
+There could be over $20 million within the first month.
+The state is poised to capture a significant market share of the industry as an early mover in the tri-state area.

 ZipRecuiter’s data also shows that the cannabis industry is growing more rapidly than some of today’s fastest-growing fields.
 ZipRecruiter.com co-founder and CEO Ian Siegel suggests that the cannabis industry job market is the fastest growing in the country.

-Year over year growth of job posts in the cannabis industry is outpacing both tech (254% growth) and healthcare (70% growth)- by some reports, there are 14% more legal marijuana workers than there are dental hygienists in the U.S.
+Growth of job posts in the cannabis industry is outpacing both tech (254% growth) and healthcare (70% growth).
+By some reports, there are 14% more legal marijuana workers than there are dental hygienists in the U.S.